Skip to main content

 Charitable giving is more tax-efficient than most donors realize, but only if you structure it correctly.
-The two biggest opportunities: donating appreciated stock instead of cash, and bunching contributions into a donor-advised fund to clear the standard deduction threshold.
+The three biggest opportunities: donating appreciated stock instead of cash, bunching contributions into a donor-advised fund to clear the standard deduction threshold, and using qualified charitable distributions if you are 70.5 or older with an IRA.

 The Standard Deduction Problem